"On Earth, petroleum once turned petty thugs into world leaders. Warp drive once transformed a bunch of Romulan thugs into an empire."

 - In District 9, the unnamed nanofluid is found in prawn technology in extremely small amounts, and is apparently quite precious.
 It has the power to activate the aliens' ship as well as transform a human into a prawn.

-- In Iron Man 2 the element which powers Stark's Arc Reactor is first palladium before he creates a better substitute.
+- In Iron Man 2, the element which powers Stark's Arc Reactor is palladium (which is a real element, and not this trope) before he synthesizes a better substitute (which is).

-- In 21 Jump Street, there is also a substance called Unobtainium, which apparently "has a nuclear reaction with the flux capacitor — carry the ’2′ — changing its atomic isotoner into a radioactive spider".
+- In 21 Jump Street, there is also a substance called Unobtainium, which apparently "has a nuclear reaction with the flux capacitor — carry the ’2′ — changing its atomic isotoner into a radioactive spider."
+Or, you know, this thing doesn't exist and the character speaking was just stoned out of his mind.

 - Wells also had a previously undiscovered element present in the titular comet in The Day Of The Comet.